 After DACA's implementation, many states considered whether to provide or deny state benefits such as driver’s licenses or instate tuition to noncitizens, including people granted deferred action.

 Before DACA, three states—New Mexico, Utah and Washington—issued driver’s licenses or driving privilege cards to unauthorized immigrants.
 After DACA, California was the first to act to allow deferred action recipients to be issued driver’s licenses.
 All states now issue driver's licenses to DACA recipients.
-Currently, 12 states and the District of Columbia allow unauthorized immigrants to obtain a driver’s license.
-These states—California, Colorado, Connecticut, Delaware, Hawaii, Illinois, Maryland, New Mexico, Nevada, Utah, Vermont and Washington—issue a license if an applicant provides certain documentation, such as a foreign birth certificate, a foreign passport, or a consular card and evidence of current residency in the state.
+Currently, 15 states and the District of Columbia allow unauthorized immigrants to obtain a driver’s license.
+These states—California, Colorado, Connecticut, Delaware, Hawaii, Illinois, Maryland, New Jersey, New Mexico, New York, Nevada, Oregon, Utah, Vermont and Washington—issue a license if an applicant provides certain documentation, such as a foreign birth certificate, a foreign passport, or a consular card and evidence of current residency in the state.